trident-project/trident/doc/source/help.rst

 Search Documentation and Mailing List Archives
 ----------------------------------------------

+Most use cases for Trident can be found in our documentation and method paper.
-We've tried to do a decent job of documenting Trident, but because Trident is still beta, there are definitely holes in the documentation.
-That said, give it a shot and search the docs for your problem using that search window in the upper left part of the screen.
+Try searching through the documentation using the search window in the upper left part of the screen.

 If that doesn't work, try looking at specific problems we might have addressed in our :ref:`faq`.